Fishing Poles & Rods

 $29.99 - $34.99

 Reel In Your Catch: Learn More About Fishing Rods

 From a lakeside morning to an outing at the seashore, discover the best fishing rod to bring home your next trophy catch.

 DICK’S Sporting Goods carries industry-leading fishing rods, outfitted with the latest angling technology.
-Explore popular conventional rods, casting rods and spinning rods for your next day at the water.
+Explore popular freshwater rods, saltwater rods and casting rods for your next day at the water.

 Keep in mind rod materials when making your selection.
 The construction of your rod impacts its action and should be designed for your skill level: